 Follow me to hear about all of the Academic Challenges.

-Big thanks to everyone who entered the inaugural Academic Challenge.
-These are projects and guides that will help teachers help their students understand Newtonian Physics.
+Big thanks to everyone who entered the Elementary Art Academic Challenge.
+These are projects and guides that will help teachers help their students show their creativity with simple artwork.
 The next Academic Challenge will be a little more workshoppy, so gather up your personal protective equipment and get ready to submit a project.
 If you know an industrial arts or construction teacher, drop them a line about this so they can participate.

 Proud Winner of Sugru, a t-shirt, and 1 year of Pro

 Notes: This was an AWESOME example of a guide of projects with clear connections to academic objectives.

 OPEN TO US, CANADA (excluding Quebec), UK and AUSTRALIA (official rules)

 1) You MUST post either a Step-By-Step Instructable or Guide

 2) All Step-By-Step Instructables MUST have at least 3 steps and full photo documentation.
 All Guides MUST include at least 4 projects and explicitly connect the projects listed to the academic standards below.